 Cleansing with hot water- Hot water stresses and dries out the skin so try to avoid washing your face with very hot water as best you can.
 The steam from a very hot shower may feel good but in the long run, this will cause wrinkling of the skin and premature aging.

 The fix- Turn down the heat and use mildly hot or lukewarm water for a calming and rejuvenating shower or bath.

 Scrubbing too hard or cleansing too often- Sometimes we exfoliate our skin as an added cleanse; other times, our cleanser doubles as an exfoliator so we get a 2-in-1 feeling.
 As such, we could get caught up in removing dirt and oil with excessive pressure or unnecessary frequency and end up stripping our skin of it’s natural and essential oils.

 The fix- Gently massage your cleanser into your skin in small circular motions in the AM and PM for optimum results.

-As an added tip, always pat your face dry with a towel after cleansing, don’t rub.
+As an extra tip, always pat your face dry with a towel after cleansing, don’t rub.